We may receive compensation when you click on links to products from our partners.

 - Give me an example of how you solved a problem at work or school.

 - Tell me how you saved the company money.

 - Tell me about a failure at work and how you handled it.

 - If your manager gave you a review today, what would they say are your strongest skills?

-- If you manager gave you a review today, what would they say are skill that require improvement?
+- If your manager gave you a review today, what would they say are skills that require improvement?